bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Not good.
 We need to change that.

-Open file group_vars/equipment_typeC/equipment_profile.yml and set access_control to false (line is juste commented).
+Open file group_vars/equipment_typeC/equipment_profile.yml and set access_control to false (line is just commented).

 Now check again: